arajv11/NJITMilestone3/README.md

 Navigation links are at the top of the page.

-1. Go to home page.
-The link is CatchWatch(top left).
-Home page displays all offerings.
+1. Open up the site
-2. Each time you click "Buy this item", the item is added to the cart(link on the top).
+2. You need to log in to make a purchase(top right).
+Create account if you don't have one.
-3. Go to cart link to make adjustments and proceed to checkout.
+3. Home page displays all offerings.
-4. You need to log in to make purchase(top right).
-If you don't have an account, type the homepage URL then /enroll (https://catchwatch.herokuapp.com/enroll or http://localhost:3000/enroll
+4. Each time you click "Buy this item", the item is added to the cart(link on the top).
-5. Create account
+5. Go to cart link to make adjustments and proceed to checkout.
 6. If you are logged in you can proceed to checkout.
-First, enter name and address(shipping only for United States).
+First, enter name and address.
 Submit info to see order preview.
 7. On the order preview page, click "edit" button if you want to change the shipping info.
 8. Click "Place Order" when ready.
 All orders are available in "My orders"(link on the top)